pjungwir/temporal-databses-theory-and-postgres-2024/slides.md

 - Then you get automatic system-time history.
 - There are no special DML commands, because the point is you don't manage this dimension.
 - There are no special constraints, because Postgres will never mess up.
-- Most likely we'll store the historical records in a separate table anyway.
+- Logically speaking the historical records are in a separate table.
+  - Physically speaking they probably are too.
     - Other vendors do it that way, and even let you partition the history table by age.